 On the ACT and SAT, there is no guessing penalty.
 Your score is determined solely by the number of correct answers: the more, the better.
 Therefore, if you are not able to answer a question, either because it is too difficult or because you don’t have time, you need to randomly bubble in answer choices.
 Not doing this is the single easiest way to sabotage your own score.

 The next important technique involves using the answer choices to help you answer a question that you otherwise would not be able to complete.
-This technique is frequently applied in the Math sections of the ACT and SAT as well as the Math Subject Tests.
+This technique is frequently applied in the Math sections of the ACT and SAT.
 Let’s look at an example to illustrate this point:

 First, I’ll show you the “correct” way to get this question right: